SarderLab/Histo-cloud/COMMITS.md

 ### first

 updated the following files to format them in TF2 idiomatic APIs.
-Looks into TF_MIGRATION_PLAN.md to see what changes I made in those files.
+Look into TF_MIGRATION_PLAN.md to see what changes I made in those files.

 1. core/utils.py
 2. core/preprocess_utils.py